Serves me right for saying that building your own clubs is easy and

-Immediately I saw a slew of postings and E-mail following one or more of
+Immediately I saw a slew of postings and E-mail with

 the following patterns: